-A woman who admits to being 265 pounds has posted on Instagram a video of her and her child hollering “Boooo!” at a diet commercial.
+A mom who says she’s 265 pounds posted on Instagram a video of herself and her obese child hollering “Boooo!” at a diet commercial.

-If you happen to find her video, posted on Jan.
-4, 2020, I recommend you set your volume to low, because she and her seven-year-old overweight daughter are LOUD.
+The video was posted on Jan.
+4, 2020.
+I recommend you set your volume to low, because she and her seven-year-old overweight daughter are LOUD.

 The Instagram video begins with the camera on a TV commercial for a diet.
 Seconds later: